-I love: My puppy is the love of my life!
-I am allergic to dogs so I thought I would never be able to have a dog, but this summer my family got a Maltipoo and she is hypoallergenic!
-Being able to cuddle with a dog is a dream come true for me and something I never thought would happen.
+Something I love: My puppy is the love of my life!
+I am allergic to dogs so I thought I would never be able to have a dog, but last summer my family got a Maltipoo.
+She is hypoallergenic!
+Being able to cuddle with a dog is a dream come true for me, and something I never thought would happen.
 My puppy is always excited to see me and knows just how to cheer me up.
-She loves me even when I am wearing a tshirt and leggings and I haven’t brushed my hair yet!
+She loves me even when I am wearing a t-shirt and leggings, and I haven’t brushed my hair yet!

 Something new I’d like to learn: I have always wanted to learn a new language, but I can never choose just one!
 I am currently obsessed with American Sign Language and know a number of phrases and a couple of songs (my personal favorite is “Best of Both Worlds” by Hannah Montana!).
 I also like French and would be interested in learning that too.
 I can never make up my mind.

 Something I will always do: I have to make my bed and open my blinds before I leave in the morning.
 Making my bed is something I can easily do to start my day off on the right foot.
 I am able to complete a task, and it sets the tone for the rest of the day.
 Having a made bed and a bright room immediately makes the room seem neater and helps my mood improve no matter what!
 Also, if my bed is made, then I am less likely to climb back into it to take a nap!

 My nickname and why: I am extremely close with my younger brother and my name was actually his first word!
 He could not pronounce “Abby,” so he decided that he would call me “Abba.”
 He used to coming running to the door shouting my name every time I would come home!
 He has since learned how to pronounce my name, but he knows that my heart melts whenever he calls me Abba.
 Now he only calls me Abba when he wants me to do something for him (and it definitely works!).